Quantitative Language Automata: Deciding Nonemptiness and Universality

+For the finite-state restrictions, we have the following.
+If $h = \Inf$, we use~\cref{bigreduction}(b)(ii) to reduce the lasso-word ${\compare}$-nonemptiness of $\A$, which is undecidable by \Cref{undecidability:limavg}, to the finite-state ${\compare}$-nonemptiness of $\AA$.
+If $h = \Sup$, we use~\cref{bigreduction}(b)(i) to reduce the unrestricted ${\compare}$-nonemptiness of $\AA$, which we proved undecidable above for ${\compare} = {>}$, to the finite-state ${\compare}$-nonemptiness of $\AA$.
+If $h = \E$ and $f = \LimInfAvg$, by~\cref{approximability-reduction} and the dual version of~\cref{limsupavg-approximability} (namely, for every QWA $\A = (\Inf, \LimInfAvg, \T)$ and every $\varepsilon > 0$ there is a lasso word $w$ such that $\A(w) > \top_{\A} - \varepsilon$), the finite-state $>$-nonemptiness of $\AA$ is equivalent to the unrestricted $>$-nonemptiness of $\AA$, which we proved undecidable above.
+We leave the remaining cases open and we conjecture them to be undecidable. \end{proof}

-\begin{flushleft}\justifying \textbf{\sffamilyQLAs with Universal Discounted-Sum QWAs.} Now, we consider QLAs with the discounted-sum run aggregators.
-We show that the bottom value of nondeterministic $\DSum$ QWAs (dually, top value of universal $\DSum$ QWAs) is achievable.
-At a high level, we repeatedly extend a finite prefix with a letter that does not increase the current infimum over continuation values.
-In the limit, this process results in an infinite word whose sequence of prefix infima converges to the automaton's bottom value.
-Since discounted-sum automata are co-safe in the quantitative sense~\cite{DBLP:conf/fossacs/HenzingerMS23,DBLP:conf/concur/BokerHMS23,boker2025safety}, i.e., the value of every infinite word equals the limit of its prefix infima, this constructed word attains exactly the bottom value.
+\paragraph{QLAs with Universal Discounted-Sum QWAs.} We now consider QLAs with the discounted-sum run aggregator.
+We first show that the bottom value of a nondeterministic $\DSum$ QWA is achievable.
+By duality, it follows that the top value of a universal $\DSum$ QWA is achievable.
+The key idea is to build a word incrementally by extending a finite prefix with a letter that preserves the current infimum over all continuation values.
+Since discounted-sum automata are co-safe in the quantitative sense~\cite{DBLP:conf/fossacs/HenzingerMS23,DBLP:conf/concur/BokerHMS23,DBLP:journals/lmcs/BokerHMS25}, the value of the limit word equals the limit of its prefix infima, which converges to the bottom value.
+We use this realizability property below to obtain transfer hardness results for nonemptiness in the universal discounted-sum setting.